 A network ID mapping is a network identifier that the SCE device can relate to a specific subscriber record.
 A typical example of a network ID mapping (or simply mapping) is an IP address.
-For additional information, see the SCMS Subscriber Manager User Guide.
-Currently, the Cisco Service Control system supports IP address, IP range, and VLAN mappings.
+Currently, the Cisco Service Control solution supports IP address, IP range, and VLAN mappings.